samhains/samhains.github.io/blog/_posts/temp/2018-10-14-entrapment-digital-desire.md

 John Gerrard typically creates portraits of real places.
 On using simulations: "People look at them and think to themselves, there is something wrong.
 A slight sense of disorientation.
 They know that something is wrong but they can't put their finger on it".

+Another reason for engaging in the medium of 'simulation' is the ability to create 'automated entities' in their natural environment.
+A natural way to represent the algorithmic ways of super users, marketers and automated zombies who coalesce with so totally with the market forces.

 **References**<br>